lionhamza/M2-Management-System-Application/README.md

-Here's the completed README text for direct use:

----

 # M2 Management System

 The **M2 Management System** is a robust solution developed specifically for the University of KwaZulu-Natal.
 It is designed to assist staff in managing key operational areas, including medicine inventory tracking, appointment scheduling, and patient file management.
 The system enhances workflow efficiency and optimizes daily operations.